MayXiao/scrapy_project/README.txt

-This spider is part of Net Zero project and mainly used to scrape companies' annual or sustainable report and download txt via pdf urls.
+This spider is part of the Net Zero project and is mainly used to scrape companies' annual or sustainable reports and download :txt via pdf urls.

 search_pipe.ipynb: all execution code and use this notebook to run all whole pipeline

 run_spider.py: this is to initiate 2 spiders consecutively

-urls_to_txt.py: this is to extract txts from pdf urls
+urls_to_txt.py: this is to extract texts from pdf urls

-pdf_downloader: this folder contains scrapy spider for webpage
+pdf_downloader: this folder contains Scrapy Spider for the webpage

-main_site_pdf_downloader: this folder contains scrapy spider for company main site
+main_site_pdf_downloader: this folder contains Scrapy Spider for the company's main site

-The txt files saved in "txt" folder and txt names and pdf urls saved in column "txt_name" and "final_urls" respectively in "Result_HERO_Companies w NZ Targets (06.06.23)_final.xlsx".
+The text files are saved in the "txt" folder and txt names and pdf URLs are saved in columns "txt_name" and "final_urls" respectively in "Result_HERO_Companies w NZ Targets (06.06.23)_final.xlsx".